You can use bank statements to secure a home loan.

 Credit Scores and Income Ratio Requirements

 Income ratios, on the other hand, are used to assess a borrower’s ability to repay the loan.
 This ratio compares the borrower’s total monthly debt payments to their monthly income.
-For self-employed borrowers, accurately documenting income is crucial.
-Instead of relying on traditional mortgage requirements such as tax returns and pay stubs, bank statement programs allow self-employed individuals to use personal bank statements or business bank statements to verify income.
+For self-employed borrowers, instead of relying on traditional mortgage requirements such as tax returns and pay stubs, bank statement programs allow self-employed individuals to use personal bank statements or business bank statements to verify income.

 Types of Income Used to Qualify for a Bank Statement Program Home Loan